10 Icon Styles That Have Changed the Face of Design

 10. Animated icons

-Animated icons are trendy nowadays, considering their design is seriously eye-catching material.
+Motion graphics are very popular in UX design nowadays, and icons are no exception.
 Animated icons are the future of interaction, and these icons enhance the engagement between the user and the interface.

 At first glance, this icon may look like a simple flat icon, but when you hover over the icon, you bring it to life, and in that state, the icon displays valuable data in no more than a few seconds.
 Animated icons use simple or complex motion based on the level of intensity that the designer had in mind.